 - Pressure applied between the upper lip and gum may help in some difficult cases.

-- If no improvement, pack nose with vasoconstrictor-soaked gauze and heavy coat of petroleum jelly for 10 minutes
+- If no improvement, pack the nose with vasoconstrictor-soaked gauze and a heavy coat of petroleum jelly for 10 minutes

-- In severe cases a nasostat is inserted, a foley catheter device which provides direct compression to the site via a balloon.
+- In severe cases a nasostat is inserted, a foley catheter device that provides direct compression to the site via a balloon.